Spotlight on ethics: Engineers and public protest

 The engineer in this case has to weigh personal values against professional codes of conduct when acting in the wake of the climate crisis.
 This case study allows students to explore motivations and justifications for courses of action that could be considered morally right but legally wrong.

 We’ve provided this, and other case studies, for you to use and adapt in your teaching.
-If you’re new to ethics, we have a growing library of guidance articles available to support you.
-Please take a look and give us your feedback.
+If you’re new to ethics, we have a growing library of guidance articles available to support you, and an Ethics Explorer to get you started.

 Subscribe